overlay-market/OIPs/notes/note-1.md

 ## Public Strategies

 What's even more interesting is these are simple trades that anyone should be able to participate in.
 We can code and propose strategies for [yearn vaults](https://github.com/iearn-finance/yearn-vaults) that accomplish this: one to earn yield on OVL and the other to earn yield on ETH.
 This ultimately stabilizes our system even more given TVL for yearn has ranged from [$500M - $1B](https://defipulse.com/yearn.finance) as of Feb 2021.
 Although gas costs would likely be difficult to manage.
 The alternative would be to open source Python bots that anyone can run on their own servers, like [Hummingbot](https://hummingbot.io/) strategies.

+## Risk and the Spring Constant

+Returning to the functional form of our funding payments \\( \mathrm{FP}_i \\), we need some guidance on what to set the value of \\( k \\) as for every update period. \\( k \\) dictates the rate at which funds flow from longs to short or shorts to longs to rebalance the system and draw down the risk associated with an imbalanced book.
+Thus, \\( k \\) should be related to the risk the underlying feed imposes on the system and inherently passive OVL holders through the currency supply.

 ## Considerations